adomani/Glossary/hash.md

+About Glossary of Schemes:about:
+Glossary of Schemes:index:
-about=About Glossary of Schemes index=Glossary of Schemes base_rings=Base rings, base schemes, ground fields,...
+Base rings, base schemes, ground fields,...:base_rings: